Juan-Mateos/comp_sci_gender_bias/comp_sci_gender_bias/pipeline/README.md

 ## Make male - female differences for most frequent subject words

-To produce csv files comparing two subjects' with columns for:
+To produce csv files comparing two subjects with columns for:

-- Top most frequent words in subject relative to the other subject
+- Top most frequent words in one subject relative to the other subject
 - Part of Speech tag
-- Word frequency across combined course descriptions
+- Word frequency across both subjects' course descriptions
-- Word count across combined course descriptions Male - female difference (calculated as the average cosine similarity to masculine words - average cosine similarity to feminine words)
+- Word count across both subjects' course descriptions
+- Male - female difference (calculated as the average cosine similarity to masculine words - average cosine similarity to feminine words)

 Run: